We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Stevia is a sugar substitute that contains very few calories.
-There is growing interest in its use to help people with diabetes manage their blood sugar levels.
+Evidence shows that this may be beneficial to people with diabetes when used appropriately.

 Stevia is a natural sweetener that comes from a shrub that is native to North and South America.
 It is an ingredient in many brands of sweetener, including SweetLeaf, Truvia, and Pure Via.

 Although they are sweet, steviol glycosides can leave a bitter aftertaste, so most stevia products contain other ingredients to counteract this.

 As a sweetener, stevia has grown in popularity, especially among people with diabetes.
 In this article, we look at the benefits of stevia for people with diabetes and if there are any risks when consuming this sweetener.

 In a joint statement, the American Heart Association (AHA) and the American Diabetes Association (ADA) said that stevia and similar sweeteners can be beneficial for people with diabetes if they use them appropriately and do not compensate by eating extra calories at later meals.